 When you find a mechanic that has positive reviews and the right certification, try them out with a routine and inexpensive service, like an oil change or filter replacement.
 This will give you a look at how the mechanic treats customers and runs the business.
-Step 4: Ask questions about the service and costs.
+Save 12% on YourMechanic Enjoy hassle-free car repair that comes to you.
+BOOK NOW Step 4: Ask questions about the service and costs.

 An honest mechanic has nothing to hide, and should be happy to answer all of your questions about a service or repair.
 If you don't understand why a mechanic is diagnosing a repair or service, say so.
 A reliable mechanic will walk you through the facts of the problem, tell you (or even show you) exactly what's wrong, and create a customized plan of action to solve the issue.
 Step 5: Get the billing breakdown.

 A good mechanic will provide an itemized quote for your repair service that includes a breakdown of parts, labor, and additional fees or taxes if applicable.
 If you don't understand exactly what you're paying for, ask your mechanic to explain how and why they billed the amount.
 Pro Tip:

 Always have your written quote with you when it's time to pay the bill, so you can compare the two costs and make sure you haven't been charged for something without authorization.